gabrielle-lim/gabrielle-lim.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Gabby"
+title: "About me"
-excerpt: "About Gabby"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I am a researcher with the Technology and Social Change Project at Harvard Kennedy School's Shorenstein Center, as well as an associate at the Citizen Lab at the University of Toronto.
+I am a researcher with the [Technology and Social Change Project](https://shorensteincenter.org/programs/technology-social-change/) at Harvard Kennedy School's Shorenstein Center, as well as an associate at the [Citizen Lab](https://citizenlab.ca/) at the University of Toronto.
 I research information technology and security, with a focus on media manipulation, censorship, conflict, and civil society.
 Previously, I was a grantee of the Open Society Foundations, where my research focused on far-right extremism online.
 I also completed a fellowship through the Open Technology Fund's Information Controls Fellowship Program, where I studied the securitization of “fake news” and censorship.

 Last updated: November 10, 2021